 As I took in the “Finger in the Hive” show, it became increasingly apparent that the artist had painted herself in various guises.
 The impressive oil paintings featured a diverse set of female characters, many of which were adolescent or children, often set amongst a cinematic sunset, the colors bursting with an internal fire.

 The series of new paintings reference various forms of kitsch, including New Age psychedelic and visionary art.
 However, Josephs demonstrates an understanding of color symbolism, reminiscent of Paul Gauguin.
-Further, there was a sense of figurative gesture and ornate design which recalls masterpieces of the Pre-Raphaelite Brotherhood artists, such as John William Waterhouse.
+Further, there was a powerful sense of figuration and ornate design which recalls masterpieces of the Pre-Raphaelite Brotherhood artists, such as John William Waterhouse.

 Please click to enlarge images throughout the article